-Diabetes Myths and Facts are vital to know for your health!
-A disease becomes more dangerous when you have misconceptions about it and that is true for diabetes.
-It is a disease about which those people seem to know too much who are not affected by it.
+This article aims at discussing and debunking the myths that are common about diabetes.
 There are different myths associated with it and once you find that you are suffering from diabetes you will get suggestions from almost everywhere.
 It is important to know about the diabetes myths and facts.

 There are some other types too but these are most common.
 The cause of different types of diabetes is different and the way of treatment for each of them is different too.

-Fact: Actually sugar intake in any volume does not cause diabetes!
+Actually sugar intake in any volume does not cause diabetes!

 It is a common myth that if you have diabetes then you must always avoid sugar.
 It’s not that.
 A well balanced diet is always recommended, but that does not mean that you cannot have sugar in your diet, have it in moderation.

 The cells in your body require glucose as it is the energy source of life.
 The amount of sugar intake will depend upon the type of diabetes you are suffering from.
-In case of Type 2 diabetes you must keep everything in moderation as there should be portion of sugar along with vegetables, whole grains and lean protein.
+In case of type 2 diabetes you must keep everything in moderation as there should be portion of sugar along with vegetables, whole grains and lean protein.

 Things are a little trickier for type 1 diabetes where you have to understand that how can you adjust the dose of your next insulin for managing the sugary carbs you have taken.
 It’s true that earlier sugar was a big ‘no’ for any diabetic patient while now things have changed.
-You can consult your doctor and enjoy sweets, but in moderation!
+You can consult your doctor and enjoy sweets, but always in moderation.

 This myth is partially true as being overweight can increase your risk factors for being affected by diabetes, but that does not means it is the only cause.
 In US about 37% of the people are obese and those suffering from diabetes is 10%.
 That means at least 27% obese people are not suffering from diabetes.
 This fact shows that even if you are obese you may not have any diabetes.